ritsu/ipset-fail2ban/README.md

 A bash shell script to create an [ipset blacklist](http://ipset.netfilter.org/) from banned IP addresses from (multiple) [fail2ban jails](https://github.com/fail2ban/fail2ban), and incorporate it into an iptables rule.

 The motivation for this came from wanting a simple way to permanently ban IP addresses from certain fail2ban jails.
-In addition to avoiding arbitrarily long _bantime_ settings in fail2ban, this also cuts down on the long list of fail2ban rules that can build up in iptables, which takes advantage of ipset's use of hashtables for faster lookups.
+In addition to avoiding arbitrarily long _bantime_ settings in fail2ban, this also cuts down on the long list of fail2ban rules that can build up in iptables and takes advantage of ipset's use of hashtables for faster lookups.

 This project was inspired by [ipset-blacklist](https://github.com/trick77/ipset-blacklist) and can be used alongside or together with it to incorporate publicly available blacklists.
 See instructions further [below](#using-ipset-fail2ban-with-public-blacklists).